JBShady/COD5-Remastered/README.md

 * Added "no money" sound effect to all levers when player does not have enough points

 ### Last Stand
-* Self revives take 10 seconds, zombies will run away from the player, and the player is equipped with an upgraded version of their starting pistol.
+* Self revives take 10 seconds, zombies will run away from the player, and the player is equipped with an upgraded version of their starting pistol
-* Player does not talk about kills or powerups while in last stand in solo.
+* Player does not talk about kills or powerups while in last stand in solo
+* Downing and reviving point loss/reward is the same across all maps
-* The co-op bleedout time has been increased from 30 seconds to 45 seconds, togglable under the "Difficulty" setting in Game Options.
+* The co-op bleedout time has been increased from 30 seconds to 45 seconds, togglable under the "Difficulty" setting in Game Options
 * Players equipped with better pistols than their designated last stand pistol (normal in co-op, upgraded in solo) will now pull them out in last stand based on an a hierarchy: Ray Gun has precident, then explosive pistols, then the .357
-* Player receives 3 magazines for regular pistols and only 1 cartridge for both the un-upgraded and upgraded Ray Gun.
+* Player receives 3 magazines for regular pistols and only 1 cartridge for both the un-upgraded/upgraded Ray Gun
-* If a player has no ammo for a pistol before they down, then that weapon will not be counted in the above hierarchy.
+* If a player has no ammo for a pistol before they down, then that weapon will not be counted in the above hierarchy
-* If a player recieves a Max Ammo or the round changes while down, they will not be given grenades/explosive equipment.
+* If a player recieves a Max Ammo or the round changes while down, they will not be given grenades/explosive equipment
-* Disabled leaning while in last stand.
+* Disabled leaning while in last stand

 ### Music & Sounds
 * Slightly increased Easter Egg song volumes and now all songs now play through the music channel
 * All Easter Egg songs will play a 2 second fadeout if the game ends and switches to the intermission music
 * Added soundtrack/studio quality versions of the Easter Egg songs
 * Removed cha-ching sound when activating DLC1 and DLC2 Easter Egg songs
-* All maps now use the same musicstate system from Der Riese for the background ambient music and intermission music, allowing for better audio mixing
+* All maps now use the same MusicState system from Der Riese for the background ambient music and intermission music, allowing for better audio mixing where only one song can play at a time
-* Waits during all intermission songs have been slightly extended so the music should not cut off as early in co-op
+* Game over music fades properly in co-op
-* Fixed sound issues with grenade launchers/rocket launchers not playing correctly
+* Fixed sound issues with grenade launchers/rocket launchers not playing correctly, potentially attributed to mod tools
 * Lowered volume of wall breaking barrier sounds so they cannot be heard from as far away

 ## Nacht Der Untoten